AnchanaK24/Cart-Management/README.md

 *Display the shopping cart<br/>

 **Admin can do the following:**<br/>
-*View all the information stored in the database.
-They can view/add/edit/delete orders,and products.<br/>
+*View all the information stored in the database. <br/>

 **Run:**<br/>
 *You can run "npm install" and then "npm start" in the terminal<br/>